SSWConsulting/SSW.People.Profiles/Gabriel-George/Gabriel-George.md

 Gabriel is a Software Architect at the SSW Melbourne Office.
 He specialises in Angular-NgRx Front-End Development.

 He is a very motivated person that loves to share his knowledge with his peers.
 He loves to learn new technologies, especially the cutting edge ones.

+He loves to share things that he is passionate about.
+He made a YouTube channel in collaboration with Thiago Passos that is called: [Angular in 5 Minutes](https://www.youtube.com/channel/UCHYi-ucclDksXxMOUTgyixQ)

 When he is not working, he likes to play games, do road trips, and brew his own coffee.
 He also actively participates as a singer, conductor, and pianist in a youth community choir.